wix-playground/dapperdox/README.md

 ### Customisation of auto-generated pages

-Each of the pages auto-generated from the swagger specification may be customised.
+Every reference page, auto-generated from the swagger specification, can be customised.
 These pages fall into three categories:

 1. API pages.
 These list and document all the methods available for an API endpoint.
 2. Method pages.
 These document a particular method, acting on an API endpoint.